 - The original employer could ask the employee to sign an amended employment contract which contains restrictive covenants preventing the employee from working for the host employer for a set period of time after the secondment ends.

 It is important that there is a clear connection between the clause inserted in the secondment arrangement and the legitimate business interest of the original employer.
 It may be that the provisions listed above are not enforceable, but either way it acts as a good deterrent to the employee.
 They are likely to be enforceable if they go no further than is absolutely necessary to protect the interests of the original employer’s business.

 The host employer will also want to protect its confidential information, as the secondee could go back to their original employer with very valuable information.
-In this instance the host employer can stipulate that the secondee enters into a separate confidentiality agreement, which has restrictive covenants protecting it from disclosure of its trade secrets and confidential information after the secondment arrangement has ended.
+In this instance, the host employer can stipulate that the secondee enters into a separate confidentiality agreement, which has restrictive covenants protecting it from the disclosure of its trade secrets and confidential information after the secondment arrangement has ended.

 12. How do I terminate a secondment?

-As with employment contracts the agreement should stipulate a right to terminate the secondment by giving notice.
-As with employment contracts there should also be a clause inserted to terminate the arrangement immediately if need be such as an act of gross misconduct or the employee fails to be employed by the original employer.
+As with employment contracts, the agreement should stipulate a right to terminate the secondment by giving notice.
+As with employment contracts, there should also be a clause inserted to terminate the arrangement immediately if need be such as an act of gross misconduct or the employee fails to be employed by the original employer.

 It is advisable that the original employer retains the right to terminate the secondment arrangement without notice in instances where the commercial relationship has ended or the employee needs to return to the organisation immediately.

 The rights and obligations of the host and the original employer should be stipulated in writing from the outset.